 The study is based on annual data from 1975 to 2017 as the national account figures are not available on a quarterly basis.
-Information on real GDP and fixed capital formation have been taken from Economic Survey (various issues) published by Ministry of Finance and national accounts data published by Central Bureau of Statistics, Government of Nepal .
-Inflation statistics have been taken from Quarterly Economic Bulletins published by Nepal Rastra Bank and information on active population has been taken from World Development Indicators published by the World Bank.
+Information on real GDP have been taken from the Current Macroeconomic and Financial Situation (2017) published by Nepal Rastra Bank It includes the real GDP series for the entire sample period expressed at 2000/01 prices.
+The data on capital formation and deflator has been taken from the Economic Survey 2010/11 and Economic Survey 2016/17 published by Ministry of Finance.
+Such data have been converted to constant prices by using GDP deflator.
+The time series data regarding active population is not available in Nepal for the entire sample period.
+Thus, it has been taken from World Development Indicators (2016) published by the World Bank.